-The Anderson Model of Burnout and Personal Recovery™
+The Anderson Model of Burnout and Personal Resilience™

-A practical research informed framework to understand prevent and recover from burnout
+A practical, research-informed framework to understand and prevent burnout

 Burnout doesn’t happen overnight.